cloudfoundry-community/dotnet-shims/README.md

+### Contributors
+This shim and the explanation was created by Brian Friedman, @brianuol

 ## Overview
 Sometimes in carpentry, the space where two pieces of wood meet does not result in a perfect angle or a level surface.
 Even if our cut was perfect, the surface to which we attach may not conform to our expectations due to changes introduced by its environment.
 In these cases, we use shims (thin slices of wood) to make minor adjustments until the desired fit is achieved.
 This analogy translates well in the world of coding; sometimes despite our best intentions, the contours of our environment in conjunction with the limitations of our underlying runtime prevent us from doing "the same thing" in the Cloud as we do when we run locally.